VENEZUELA: An Introduction

 Compliance

-In Venezuela, in terms of Compliance, it is relevant to highlight that, in recent years, especially since 2021, the regulatory bodies of the banking sector, insurance, securities market, tourism, virtual assets or crypto-assets, among other sectors of the national economy, have issued a set of legal regulations by which obligated parties are required to design, develop and implement a Comprehensive Risk Management System ("SIAR") for money laundering, money laundering and crypto-assets, have issued a set of legal regulations requiring the regulated entities to design, develop and implement a SIAR for Money Laundering, Financing of Terrorism and Financing the Proliferation of Weapons of Mass Destruction (LC/FT/FPDADM).
+In terms of Compliance, in recent years, especially since 2021, the regulatory bodies of the banking sector, insurance, securities market, tourism, virtual assets or crypto-assets, among other sectors of the national economy, have issued a set of legal regulations by which obligated parties are required to design, develop and implement a Comprehensive Risk Management System ("SIAR") for money laundering, crypto-assets and money laundering.
+In addition, it has been issued a set of legal regulations requiring the regulated entities to design, develop and implement a SIAR for Money Laundering, Financing of Terrorism and Financing the Proliferation of Weapons of Mass Destruction (LC/FT/FPDADM).
 To this end, these regulations provide, within the framework of the SIAR, for the implementation by regulated entities of a Compliance Program to mitigate, control and prevent ML/TF/TFDDM risks.
-In addition, it should be noted that Venezuela has recently enacted a new legal instrument for the fight against corruption.
-Indeed, on April 28, 2023, the Organic Law of Extinction of Commerce was published, a law that incorporates for the first time in the Venezuelan legal system the figure of "extinction of domain".
+It should also be noted that., on April 28, 2023, it was enacted the Organic Act of Expired Ownership, a law that incorporates for the first time in the Venezuelan legal system the figure of "expired ownership", aimed at prosecuting the “illegitimate ownership” of assets linked to criminal activities.